openharmony/communication_communication_cangjie_wrapper/README.md

 - MessageSequence: Provides the data format used for communication.
 - Ashmem: Provides methods related to anonymous shared memory objects.
-- Cangjie distributed soft bus FFI interface definition: Responsible for defining the C-interoperable Cangjie interface, which is used to realize Cangjie's distributed soft bus capabilities.
+- Cangjie distributed soft bus FFI interface definition: Responsible for defining the C Language interoperable Cangjie interface, which is used to realize Cangjie's distributed soft bus capabilities.
-- Remote Procedure Call: Responsible for providing basic RPC functions, and encapsulating the C interface to provide Cangjie for interoperability.
+- Remote Procedure Call: Responsible for providing basic RPC functions, and encapsulating the C Language interface to provide Cangjie for interoperability.

 ## Directory Structure